gloveboxes/Go-Serverless-with-Python-Azure-Functions-and-SignalR/README.md

 ### Telemetry Validation

-IoT solutions should be validating data to check telemetry is within sensible ranges to allow for fault sensors or more.
+IoT solutions should validate telemetry to ensure data is within sensible ranges to allow for faulty sensors.

 ```python
 def validateTelemetry(telemetry):